github/docs/content/issues/quickstart.md

 - Release tracking: You can use an issue to track the progress for a release or the steps to complete the day of a launch.
 - Large initiatives: You can use an issue to track progress on a large initiative or project, which is then linked to the smaller issues.
-- Requests for improvement: Your team or users can create issues to request an improvement to your product or project.
+- Feature requests: Your team or users can create issues to request an improvement to your product or project.
 - Bugs: Your team or users can create issues to report a bug.

 Depending on the type of repository and project you are working on, you may prioritize certain types of issues over others.
 Once you have identified the most common issue types for your team, you can create issue templates {% if currentVersion == "free-pro-team@latest" %}and forms{% endif %} for your repository.
 Issue templates {% if currentVersion == "free-pro-team@latest" %}and forms{% endif %} allow you to create a standardized list of templates that a contributor can choose from when they open an issue in your repository.
 For more information, see "[Configuring issue templates for your repository](/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository)."